jaejinchoi/FFP/README.md

 Standard output of low triangular distance matrix

 Limitation:
-Generally longer feature length(l-mer) consume more memory.
+Generally, longer feature lengths(l-mer) consume more memory and time.
-So far vocabulary size up to 20(amino acids) ^ 24(feature length) was used and available.
+So far vocabulary size up to 20(amino acids) ^ 24(feature length) was used and tested.